tokokoo/tokokoo-instagram/readme.txt

 == Installation ==

-Before you can use this plugin, you have to register your own application to get `Client ID` and `Client Secret`: [Register Instaram Application](http://instagram.com/developer/clients/manage/)
+Before you can use this plugin, you have to register your own application to get `Client ID` and `Client Secret`: [Register Instagram Application](http://instagram.com/developer/clients/manage/)

 1. Download and extract the .zip file
-2. Upload the 'tokokoo-instagram' folder to the `/wp-content/plugins/` directory
+2. Upload the `tokokoo-instagram` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to 'Settings -> Tokokoo Instagram', and fill in your `Client ID` and `Client Secret`
 5. Save the settings
-6. Connect your account by clicking *Sign in with Instagram*
+6. Connect your account by clicking **Sign in with Instagram**
 3. Go to the widgets page and activate the widget

 == Screenshots ==